1. Overview

 -

-EVENT_SCREEN_LOADED - A screen was loaded, called when all animations are finished
+EVENT_SCREEN_LOADED - Triggered when a screen is fully loaded, after all animations are completed.

 -

-EVENT_SCREEN_UNLOADED - A screen was unloaded, called when all animations are finished
+EVENT_SCREEN_UNLOADED - Triggered when a screen is fully unloaded, after all animations are completed.

 -

-EVENT_SCREEN_LOAD_START - A screen load started, fired when the screen change delay is expired
+EVENT_SCREEN_LOAD_START - Triggered when a screen load starts, after the screen change delay expires.

 -

-You can write BunTalk script when screen is load, like Figure 6
+You can also write BunTalk scripts to execute when a screen is loaded, as shown below:

-This will send "LOADED" to UART when screen is loaded.
+This script sends "LOADED" to UART when the screen is loaded.

-Although BunHMI is base on LVGL, but not all LVGL’s events are supported in BunHMI display. please check the BunMaker’s Widget Events Panel for events that are suppored.
+Although BunHMI is based on LVGL, not all LVGL events are supported in the BunHMI display.
+Refer to the Widget Events Panel in BunMaker for a list of supported events.

 2.4.
 Widget Flags

-Widget has flags that will affect its UI behavior.
-Flag settings are list at Widget settings panel of BunMaker, show as following picture.
+Widgets have flags that affect their UI behavior.
+Flag settings are listed in the Widget Settings Panel of BunMaker, as shown in the following image:

 -